 While estimating the expected credit loss, statistical models, methods and tools are used in accordance with the relevant legislation and accounting standards.
 Expected credit loss is measured using reasonable and supportable information by taking into account current and forecasts of future economic information, including macroeconomic factors.
 Three scenarios, base case scenario, optimistic scenario and the worst scenario, are used in forecasting studies made by macroeconomic models.
 The macroeconomic variables used in these estimates are Industrial Production Index, Employment Rate and Credit Default Swap (CDS).
-Annual GDP growth rate estimates (0.5 % for 2020 and 3.5 % for 2021) constitute the basic framework of the indicators in the macroeconomic forecast model.
 The validity of the risk parameter estimates used in the calculation of expected credit losses is reviewed and evaluated at least annually within the framework of model validation processes.
 Macroeconomic forecasts and risk delinquency data used in risk parameter models are re-evaluated every quarter to reflect the changes in economic conjuncture and are updated if needed.
+In this context, the models of the probability of default in the relevant period and the macroeconomic models relating the probability of default to macroeconomic variables and the forward-looking forecasts were updated.
+In December 2021, macroeconomic forecasts which are approved by the Board of Directors began to be used.
+Except for demand or revolving loans, the maximum period for which expected credit losses are to be measured is the contractual life of the financial asset.
+For demand or revolving loans, Maturity is determined based on behavioral lifetime analyses which take into account future risk mitigation processes such as cancellation or revision of the credit limit.